Disorders of Literacy

-Disorders of Literacy: Diagnosis and Intervention
+Disorders of Literacy: Diagnosis and Intervention 2023-24

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 Children’s literacy disorders can take several different forms.
 The most well-known of these, dyslexia, affects accurate and fluent word reading and spelling.
 It is primarily characterised by (oral language) phonological processing and reading fluency difficulties.
 Another disorder, reading comprehension impairment, involves difficulty in understanding what one has read, even when reading accurately and fluently.
 Reading comprehension impairment seems to arise from weak oral language skills, including poor vocabulary, grammar, and oral language comprehension.
 Both of these reading disorders are also associated with spelling and writing difficulties.
 They also often co-occur with other difficulties in areas such as motor co-ordination, mental calculation, concentration and personal organisation.
 If correctly diagnosed, children’s and adolescents’ literacy difficulties can be remediated with targeted, evidence-based interventions that address the specific causes of their difficulties.